Center for Primary Research and Training Research Opportunities

 - promotes special collections as fundamental to UCLA's mission by emphasizing that scholarly research ultimately depends on the availability of primary sources

-- enhances access to collections and backlogs, thus surfacing "hidden collections" and making holdings more visible online, following established standards for what constitutes adequate access
+- enables access to unprocessed or undescribed collections, thus making Library holdings more visible online, following established standards for what constitutes adequate access

-- utilizes the energy, ambition, and subject knowledge of students to fill gaps in expertise on the part of full-time staff, which is particularly important in an era of reduced staffing
+- utilizes the energy, ambition, and subject knowledge of UCLA graduate students to fill gaps in expertise on the part of full-time staff, which is particularly important in an era of reduced staffing

 - better informs UCLA administrators and faculty as well as members of the wider community about special collections holdings and the obligations and responsibilities an institution assumes when it undertakes stewardship of special collections materials